fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And mention [O Muhammad], when your Lord said to the angels, "Indeed, I will make upon the earth a successive authority."
 They said, "Will You place upon it one who causes corruption therein and sheds blood, while we declare Your praise and sanctify You?"
 Allah said, "Indeed, I know that which you do not know."
     Quran (2:30)

 While Islam recognizes the general idea of the development of life in stages, over a period of time, human beings are considered as a special act of creation.
 Islam teaches that human beings are a unique life form that was created by Allah in a special way, with unique gifts and abilities unlike any other: a soul and conscience, knowledge, and free will.
-In short, Muslims do not believe that human beings randomly evolved from apes.
+In short, Muslims do not believe that human beings randomly evolved from apes🐒.
 The life of human beings began with the creation of two people, a male and a female named Adam and Hawwa (Eve).
 The Qur'an describes how Allah created Adam.

 	"We created man from sounding clay, from mud moulded into shape..."